 Lastly, the paddles were unable to reach the top or bottom of the screen, thus leaving a gap which the ball could slip through.
 Although this was originally due to technical limitations the developers decided against trying to correct it, reasoning it made the game more challenging and fun.
 The "It's not a bug, it's a feature!" trope is as old as gaming itself it seems.

 The challenging gameplay these mechanics created served triple duty.
 Firstly, it stopped it from becoming boring due to being too easy.
 Secondly, it ensured players would keep pumping in quarters to keep playing after they lost - the 'Just one more go' factor.
 Thirdly, it prevented skillful players from having excessively long play sessions on a single quarter, which would probably become boring for the players, frustrating for other players waiting in line and harm the profits of the arcade owner.

 These design choices worked, as its simple gameplay loops proved addictive and resulted in enormous commercial success.
 The age of the coin-op arcade had begun.

 Pong Comes Home

-Join me next time as we look at the 1st generation video game consoles in 'The History of video Games #3: Gaming Comes to the Living Room'.
+Join me in the next article as we look at the 1st generation video game consoles in 'The History of Video Games #3: Gaming Comes to the Living Room'.

 See you all there :-)